Importance Sampling

 To verify your importance sampling implementation:

 Importance sampling, SNIS, and AIS complete our treatment of Monte Carlo methods for Bayesian computation.
-Throughout Parts 19 and 20, we have worked with parametric models where uncertainty is over a finite-dimensional parameter \(\theta\).
-In Part 21: Gaussian Processes, we take a fundamentally different perspective: instead of placing priors over parameters, we place priors directly over functions, leading to nonparametric Bayesian models with built-in uncertainty quantification.
+Throughout the Monte Carlo and importance sampling material, we have worked with parametric models where uncertainty is over a finite-dimensional parameter \(\theta\).
+In Gaussian Processes, we take a fundamentally different perspective: instead of placing priors over parameters, we place priors directly over functions, leading to nonparametric Bayesian models with built-in uncertainty quantification.